Extend rice importation, NFA urged

 According to Paraluman, the stoppage of his group’s importation has so many effects, apart from the P6-billion loss of income, such as possible increase in the unit price of rice.

-He said his group is a big help to the country, and Aquino should allow them to import rice until March 31.
+He said his group is a big help to the country, and Aquino should allowed them to import rice until March 31.